February 27, 2018

 Ultrasonic cleaning technology answers these needs

-Ultrasonic cleaning systems employ the power of cavitation, a natural phenomenon.
+Ultrasonic cleaners employ the power of cavitation, a natural phenomenon.
 When liquids are subjected to strong forces, they tend to fracture into microscopic areas of vacuum.
 When these vacuum bubbles form and collapse, often millions of times each second, they create high temperatures and powerful impact over microscopic areas.
 These are the forces harnessed by ultrasonic cleaners.

 These appliances use powerful high-frequency sound waves to disrupt liquid placed in a cleaning bath to create the cavitation bubbles needed.
 When medical devices are placed in such a bath, these cavitation bubbles form over the surface.
 These bubbles are able to dislodge everything from bacteria and fungus to carbon deposits, grease and chemical remnants, with pinpoint precision.